 Attendance is required each day of the course.

 Participants must complete Opt’s SAR workshop or an equivalent SAR (Sexual Attitudes Reassessment) workshop that is recognized by Opt.

 Click here for more information on Opt’s SAR workshop.

 A related undergraduate degree or equivalent combination of education and relevant experience is required, in addition to strong skills in speaking, writing, and understanding the English language.

-SHEC 2018 programs will be taking place in Vancouver, BC.
+SHEC programs are currently taking place in Vancouver, BC.
 More detailed instructions will be sent to accepted students.